-- cash or monetary gifts offered direct, or to a husband, wife, partner, family member or friend of a family member of staff or governor
+- Cash or monetary gifts offered directly or to a husband, wife, partner, family member or friend of a family member of staff or governor

-Imperative you do this in good time before Christmas, to save the embarrassment of your staff from having to refuse a well-meaning gift, and your parents/guardians from putting them in that position.
+In order to avoid this tricky situation, it is imperative that you communicate about gifts for teachers in good time before Christmas, to save the embarrassment of your staff from having to refuse a well-meaning gift and your parents/guardians from putting them in that position.